jfield44/WXTKitDemo/README.md

 ## Downloading the Sample Code ⬇️
 1. Open Terminal and Download or clone the **WXTKitDemo** repository
 	1. `git clone https://github.com/jfield44/WXTKitDemo.git`
 2. Change into the directory of the downloaded code
 	1. `cd WXTKitDemo`

 ## Getting the Sample App Up and Running 📱
 1. In the Terminal which is currently in the WXTKitDemo directory run the pod install command to install dependencies.
 	1. `pod install`
-2. Navigate the WXTKitDemo folder on your Mac in Finder and open the **DrAnywhere.xcworkspace** file.
+2. Navigate the WXTKitDemo folder on your Mac in Finder and open the **DrAnywhere.xcworkspace** file. **If you have not opened Xcode before, you will be prompted to enter your password to enable developer mode on the Mac, if you do not get the popup then no action is required.**
 3. This will have opened Xcode (the tool iOS developers use to build apps).
 To run the sample app, click the **Play** button in the top left corner.
 If the Play button is greyed out, you will need to select a device from the dropdown to the right of it (suggested to use an iPhone 8 or 8 Plus).
 This will launch the iOS Simulator
 4. Once the Simulator is loaded, you will see a list of Medical Professionals, click one one and it you will be presented with the option to start a Chat session or a Video Call.
 Currently these buttons are not connected to the Webex Teams SDK.
 In the next steps new we enhance this app with capability to Chat and Video call.